Sandwiched singularities and nearly Lefschetz fibrations: Monodromy factorizations and braided wiring diagrams

 The standard model for a complex curve with a tangency to the projection $\pi_x$ is given by the curve $\{(x,y)\in \C^2\mid x=y^2\}$.
 The tangency occurs at the origin.
 In order to avoid a highly degenerate picture in our braided diagram, we choose a slightly perturbed model (which relates to the standard model by a simple complex coordinate change).
 Note that we are making a choice in our perturbation which fixes our conventions near the tangency.

 Fix $0<\mu\ll \pi/2$.
 Our model for a tangency will be the complex curve $\{(x,y)\in \C^2\mid e^{i\mu}x = y^2\}$ with the tangency of $\pi_x$ at the origin.
 The braided wiring diagram and braid monodromy near this model are shown in Figure~\ref{fig:tangencymodel}.
 The preimage of the model over the interval in the $Re(x)$ axis includes the singularity, and gives the picture for the braided wiring diagram near a tangency.
 The braid monodromy about a small circle oriented counterclockwise around the singularity is a single positive half twist on two strands.
-We break up this circle into two half-circles showing the push-off of the singular braid in the positive and negative imaginary directions in $\C_x$.
-Note that the positive push-off given by the top green braid is oriented right to left under the counterclockwise orientation on the circle, which makes the projection of positive crossing in Figure~\ref{fig:tangencymodel} (rotating counterclockwise in the oriented $\C_y$ while moving from right to left) look different from some other knot theory conventions.
-By taking the inverse of the braid corresponding to the positive push-off and composing with the braid corresponding to the negative push-off, we get the braid monodromy around the circle as a standard positive half twist on two strands.
+We break up this circle into two half-circles showing the push-off of the singular braid in the positive and negative imaginary directions in $\C_x$. {Pushing off in the positive imaginary direction gives the braid $\sigma_i^{-1}$ read left to right.
+Pushing off in the negative imaginary direction gives the trivial braid.
+The counterclockwise monodromy around the singularity is obtained by composing the inverse of the positive pushoff braid with the negative pushoff braid (since a counterclockwise circle travels right to left along the top and left to right along the bottom).
+Thus the total monodromy about the tangency is $\sigma_i$ as expected.}

 \begin{remark} We emphasize that our choice of perturbed model with small $\mu>0$ sets a convention for the asymmetry between the positive and negative push-offs where the crossing (with respect to the projection to the $(Re(x),Re(y))$ plane) occurs in the positive push-off and not in the negative push-off.
 If we chose a perturbed model with $-\pi/2 \ll \mu <0$, the crossing would appear in the negative push-off instead (and the strand with negative slope would be the overstrand), though the total monodromy around the full circle would be the same.
 It is important to keep track of what happens on which side consistently with the model, so to avoid confusing conventions that might accidentally be mixed incorrectly, we assume all tangencies have the same model with $\mu>0$ as above so the crossing in the monodromy occurs in the positive (or ``back'') push-off of the wiring diagram. \end{remark}